brunotot/mern-monorepo-starter/md/installation.md

    Navigate to **Repo > Settings > Pages** and save the `gh-pages` branch as the deployment branch.

-5. That's it!
+🚀 That's it!
 Now your GitHub repository is ready to be used for deployment through Railway client.

----

-### Local installation

-1. Clone the previously created repository to your local machine.

-2. Install local packages and run prepare scripts with `pnpm install`.

 ---